rodrigo-vb/CV-Latex-Class/README.md

 ---

-And there is more, check it in the [sample.tex](https://github.com/rodrigo-vb/cv-latex/blob/master/sample.tex) file (there is more info there).
+And there is more!
+Check it in the [sample.tex](https://github.com/rodrigo-vb/cv-latex/blob/master/sample.tex) file.